qoda-ng/anckor/README.md

 Anckor aims to be a real-time kernel with a focus on **determinism**, **robustness** and **simplicity**.

-The main goal is to design a lightweight kernel with robust partionning between processes.
+The main goal is to design a lightweight kernel with robust partitioning between processes.
 Its architecture and API has to be as simple as possible to lower the cost of application design and maintenance.
 A particular attention is done on keeping as fewer system calls as possible.

 All design choices are recorded following the [ADR](./doc/arch/README.md) framework.